 One of the founders of International Observe the Moon Night, Brian Day is the Lead for Citizen Science and Community Development at the Solar System Exploration Research Virtual Institute (SSERVI).
 In this role, he coordinates programs with numerous internal and external partnering organizations, focusing on providing opportunities for students and the public to directly participate in NASA science and exploration.
 He currently acts as SSERVI’s project manager for Solar System Treks, a set of tools designed for mission planning, lunar science, and public outreach.

-Staci Tiedeken is the International Partnership Coordinator for International Observe the Moon Night.
+Staci Tiedeken is the International Partnerships Coordinator for International Observe the Moon Night.
 She is the Outreach Coordinator for the Solar System Exploration Division at NASA’s Goddard Space Flight Center.
 Staci loves to incite wonder in others through public engagement activities and is thrilled to be a part of the International Observe the Moon Night Coordinating Committee.
 Being an information link between the world of professional astronomy/planetary science and the general public is something she is incredibly passionate about.

-Caela Barry works with research teams at Goddard Space Flight Center and the Solar System Exploration Research Virtual Institute to support and expand public access to NASA science.
+Caela Barry is the Host and Observer Liaison for International Observe the Moon Night.
+She works with research teams at Goddard Space Flight Center and the Solar System Exploration Research Virtual Institute to support and expand public access to NASA science.